hollamon/ucd_kfs_train_201810/training_contents.md

   - Better knowledge base about how to find what you need
   - It's gargantuan, built by multiple teams, spanning 15 years
 - Overview & Structure
+  - Three things are hard in KFS
+    - The business domain
+    - How to find the code where the bug is
+    - How to repro the bug in local environment
   - 2 systems (kfs & rice)
     - Plus some rice libs included in kfs
       - (open PersistableBusinessObjectBase) and show libs